hj2133/OptimalBST/README.md

 The project files contain a program that finds and draws the optimal bst, given a list of probabilities that correspond to the list in order.
 The main project files is contained in the folder named "OptimalBST_WithGUI".

+Our testing and debugging process can be found in the Assignment 3 pdf on Blackboard.